radiantearth/stac-spec/collection-spec/collection-spec.md

 ## Extensions

-Important related extensions for the STAC Collection Specification:
+Commonly used extensions for the STAC Collection specification:

+* [Asset Definition](../extensions/asset/README.md): Allows to indicate the structure of the Item assets.
-* [Commons extension](../extensions/commons/README.md), which primarily allows to add shared Item metadata to Collections, but could also be used to describe Collections better that are not referring to Items by adding additional fields from Item extensions.
+* [Commons extension](../extensions/commons/README.md): Allows to add shared Item metadata to Collections.
-  Please note that this extension is only in '[proposal](../extensions/README.md#extension-maturity)' stage.
+* [Scientific extension](../extensions/scientific/README.md): Add fields to indicate citations and DOIs.
+* [Versioning Indicators extension](../extensions/version/README.md): Allows versioning by adding the fields `version` and `deprecated`.

 The [extensions page](../extensions/README.md) gives a full overview about relevant extensions for STAC Collections.